General Abortion FAQs

 The propaganda of the pro-abortion movement ranges from characterizing abortion as an agonizing decision, a trivial choice, and an accomplishment to be celebrated.
 Regardless of the state of mind of the woman considering abortion, we must continue to focus on the primary victim of the procedure, the preborn child.
 Read more.

 One of the tactics pro-abortionists use to keep potential pro-lifers out of the movement is the allegation that men should not interfere with the decisions women make about their own bodies.
-But this is based on several illogical assumptions, starting with the notion that the validity and truth of an argument has to do with a persons sex.
+But this is based on several illogical assumptions, starting with the notion that the validity and truth of a person’s argument has to do with his or her sex.
+Read more.

-The central message of the “No unwanted child” slogan is that the only value that children have is assigned to them by others.
+The central message of the “no unwanted child” slogan is that the only value that children have is assigned to them by others.
 If they are not “wanted,” they are worthless and can be discarded like a worn-out shirt.
 Pro-abortionists do not understand that, when you label some children “unwanted,” it inevitably leads to a coarsened collective national conscience that devalues children generally.
+Read more.

 Political Aspects of Abortion

 The illicit “freedom of choice” is the perfect cover for conscience-impaired individuals.
 While appealing to the freedom‑lover in all of us, it simultaneously attacks opponents by implying that they are somehow anti‑freedom and anti‑American; thus the epithet “anti‑choice.”
 But how can there be a licit right to choose murder?
 Read more.

 What exactly is “feminism?”
 The Merriam-Webster Online Dictionary defines it as “organized activity on behalf of women’s rights and interests.”
 So our question becomes: do pro-lifers really have the best interests of women in mind?
 Pro-abortionists certainly don’t think so, but their actions prove that the abortion movement is the true anti-woman movement.
 Read more.